blookot/elastic-rag-demo/README.md

 Note2: now that it's the py script calling ollama, we use `localhost` in the ollama URL.

 ```
-# install required libs with
+# install required libs in a venv
 python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt